Fivell/policies/src/pages/policies/breach_policy.md

 Dear [Name of Customer]:

-I am writing to you from Versionista Health, Inc., with important information about a recent breach that affects your account with us.
+I am writing to you from Versionista, with important information about a recent breach that affects your account with us.
 We became aware of this breach on [Insert Date] which occurred on or about [Insert Date].
-The breach occurred as follows:
+The breach occurred as
+follows:

 Describe event and include the following information: